gflynn15/Stock_Analytics_DashBoard/README.md

+Hello and welcome to my Github Repository.
+Below is a project I put together to assist me with improving my data pipeline development and analytics skill set.
+From this project I learned how to utilize an API for a datafeed, develop a dashboard to visualize the data, as well as how to deploy it to the web for others to see and utilize.

 Project Background:
 This project was developed to assist myself with improving my knowledge of dashboard development and web based deployment.